Canadian Regulations for Travel Agencies in a Nutshell

 TICO logo

-Every employee working at an Ontario agency that is selling travel/providing advice (and yes, this includes you, supervisors and managers!) must take and pass the TICO exam.
+Every employee working at an Ontario agency that is selling travel/providing advice (and yes, this includes you, supervisors, and managers!) must take and pass the TICO exam.
 But get this.
-Even if everyone in your office has taken and passed this test, you aren't legal unless your travel agency is registered as TICO agency.
+Even if everyone in your office has taken and passed this test, you aren't legal unless your travel agency is registered as a TICO agency.

 That's right Ontario travel agencies, you need two parts to be compliant: